 Which bots can be provided as a service?

-- Web crawling/scraping bots
+- Web crawling and scraping bots

 - Social media bots

-- Virtual assistants, etc.
+- Virtual assistants, and others.

 Web scraper as a service